NomicFoundation/hardhat/docs/src/content/tutorial/testing-contracts.md

 ```
 $ npx hardhat test

  Token contract
     Deployment
-      ✓ Should set the right owner
+      ✔ Should set the right owner (889ms)
-      ✓ Should assign the total supply of tokens to the owner
+      ✔ Should assign the total supply of tokens to the owner
     Transactions
-      ✓ Should transfer tokens between accounts (199ms)
+      ✔ Should transfer tokens between accounts (121ms)
-      ✓ Should fail if sender doesn’t have enough tokens
+      ✔ Should emit Transfer events
-      ✓ Should update balances after transfers (111ms)
+      ✔ Should fail if sender doesn't have enough tokens (74ms)

   5 passing (1s)